frost373/w2j-cli/README.md

 ## Some examples
-create a class and write annotations for root command,commands,parameters
+create a class and write annotations for root command,commands and parameters

 ```
 @HJRoot(name="task",help = "task related operation")